fgasdia/LongwaveModePropagator.jl/README.md

 **Model the propagation of VLF radio waves in the [Earth-ionosphere waveguide](https://en.wikipedia.org/wiki/Earth%E2%80%93ionosphere_waveguide).**

-LongwaveModePropagator.jl is a mode theory propagation model written in the [Julia](https://julialang.org/) programming language.
+LongwaveModePropagator is a mode theory propagation model written in the [Julia](https://julialang.org/) programming language.
 The model is largely based on the work of K. G. Budden, who developed both a convenient means of calculating an effective reflection coefficient for the anisotropic ionosphere [(Budden, 1955)](#Budden1955a) and a general method for calculating the electric field produced by a source dipole in the Earth-ionosphere waveguide [(Budden, 1962)](#Budden1962).
 It is similar to the Long Wavelength Propagation Capability [(Ferguson, 1998)](#Ferguson1998), but aims to be more robust and adaptable.